Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/amazon-linux.md

     This setting needs to resolve to a network path that will reach the Amazon Linux host.

-2. It is necessary to update the administration API setting to listen on the needed network interfaces on the CentOS host.
+2. It is necessary to update the administration API setting to listen on the needed network interfaces on the Amazon Linux host.
 A setting of `0.0.0.0:8001` will listen on port `8001` on all available network interfaces.

     ```
     admin_listen = 0.0.0.0:8001, 0.0.0.0:8444 ssl